Brownster/HA-Satellite/README.md

 command 1:   sudo wget https://raw.githubusercontent.com/Brownster/HA-Satellite/main/install.sh && sudo bash install.sh && cd /usr/src/HA-Satellite/install && sudo bash main.sh

+You should be greeted with:

+Installation script for multiple components.
+Please select an option:
+0. Install updates and dependencies
+1. Install LXDE
+2. Install Chromium in Kiosk Mode
+3. Install Wyoming Satellite
+4. Install Spotify Connect
+5. Setup Services
+6. Setup Python HTTP Server
+7. Clean up and reboot
+8. Install all components
+9. Exit
+Enter your choice (0-9):

 Here's a summary of what this script does:
     It give you the options to perform updates and upgrades the system.
     Install Chromium in kiosk mode.